slsfi/topelius-frontend/README.md

-# Production frontend of Zacharias Topelius Skrifter, topelius.sls.fi
+# ’Granska’ frontend of Zacharias Topelius Skrifter, granska-topelius.sls.fi

-This branch contains the production frontend app of the digital edition Zacharias Topelius Skrifter, [https://topelius.sls.fi/][topelius].
+This branch contains the internal, ”granska” frontend app of the digital edition Zacharias Topelius Skrifter, [https://granska-topelius.sls.fi/][granska-topelius].
 It is based on [`digital-edition-frontend-ng`][digital-edition-frontend-ng], the frontend app of the [SLS][SLS] platform for building digital edition web apps.

 The app is built on [Angular][angular] and uses [Ionic][ionic] web components.